Prag8855/aab/content/guides/legal-insurance.md

 2. **Use a comparison website**
     [Tarifcheck](/out/tarifcheck-rechtsschutz) helps you compare insurances.
 It's only in German.
 3. **Read your insurance policy**
     Every insurance is different.
 You must understand what your insurance covers.
 If you don't speak German, choose an English-speaking insurer.
 [Feather](/out/feather-rechtsschutz) and [Getsafe](/out/getsafe-rechtsschutz) speak English.
-They both sell the same legal insurance from Roland.[^41]
+They both sell the same legal insurance from Roland.[^41] Roland's contract is in German, and they might not speak English.[^43]

 ### What to cover